 BOOK LOVERS: Find out who illustrated your favourite books!
 See if they’re on Twitter or have a website.
 If you’re writing reviews, try to expand your vocabulary so you can discuss the pictures, and how they contribute to the story.
 Include the illustrator’s name when you write the credits for the book.

-ILLUSTRATORS: We need to get this data issue sorted!
+ILLUSTRATORS: In doing research for this campaign, I’ve more and more come to realise that it’s metadata that may make or break our careers, and it’s getting ever more important as book sales automate and book data travels around the Internet.
 I met up with Andre Breedt from Nielsen book data provider (along with representatives from the Society of Authors, SCBWI and The Bookseller) and learned a lot of things I didn’t know about metadata collecting and distribution.
 I used to think Nielsen was the company mainly at fault, but Nielsen just works with what it’s given and what it’s asked for.
 The problems of illustrators not being listed or not being searchable are more to do with how publishers put in data and how awards committees, media, etc take it out again.
-Nielsen can automatically create two kinds of charts: of bibliographic data and of sales data.
-As yet, not enough people want to know illustrator sales data enough to make it profitable for Nielsen to generate automatic sales charts (although they can do it manually).
-But they will always include illustrators in the bibliographic data if publishers provide that information, so we at least need to start with trying to get THIS right.
-Click here for a more in-depth look at how metadata works.
-This will be SO important and we’ll lose out if we let it slide.
-Don’t be afraid to ask questions of the data providers and your publishers.
+If your name isn’t appearing on Amazon, it’s your publisher’s fault for not submitting good data.
+(Read more about that here.)

 In the meantime, help yourself be credited:

 * Sign your artwork whenever possible.
 If your images get loose on the Internet, it will be easier for people to trace them to you.
 And then people who crop off your signatures are more obviously and intentionally doing something wrong.